rudolphreti/LifeDots-Blazor/README.md

 ## Overview

 The **LifeDots** project is a Blazor application designed to visualize the remaining weeks of a user's estimated lifespan as colored dots.
-This application is built using Blazor, .NET, and follows best practices such as SOLID principles and clean code methodologies.
+This application is built using Blazor (.NET-Platform).

 ## Features